 As long as your DVD burner supports burning to these types of discs, you can burn a DVD in the Player using one of the following types of recordable or re-recordable DVD media: DVD+R, DVD+RW, DVD-R, DVD-RW, and double layered DVD+R. The Player does not support burning to DVD-RAM discs.

 Burning DVD-Audio and DVD-Video discs is not supported in the Player.

-The process of copying songs to a portable device is called syncing.
+The process of copying songs to a portable device is called synchronization (or sync).
 The term "burning" only applies to copying songs to a CD or DVD.
-For more information on how to sync music to portable devices, see Windows Media Player sync: frequently asked questions.
+For more information on how to sync music to portable devices, see Windows Media Player Sync: frequently asked questions.

 Windows Media Player does not support burning movies to video DVD discs.
 It does support burning data DVD discs, which could contain music and video files.
 However, data DVDs are typically not compatible with most home DVD players.
 Check your DVD player documentation for details.

 If you burn a data disc and play it on another computer or play it in a portable, home, or car CD player, the songs might not play in the order in which they appeared in your burn list.
 The playback order of data discs is determined by the device or other program that you are using to play the disc.
 In most cases, the songs will play back in alphanumeric order by file name.

 If you burn a data disc with music files and it does not play in your portable, home, or car CD player, check the following: